 State of knowledge, future challenges and options for an integrated fire management

 In the context of the EUSALP - EU Strategy for the Alpine Region, the Action Group 8 is aiming to improve risk management and adapting governance mechanisms by enhancing and valorizing existing cooperation structures.
 The identification of good practice solutions in tackling climate change is one of the major activities.
-In this context the federal ministry of Sustainability and Tourism of Austria has launched the project “Forest fires in the Alps: State of knowledge and future challenges” in cooperation with the University of Natural Resources and Life Sciences, Vienna (BOKU), and the members of Action Group 8.
+In this context, the Austrian Federal Ministry of Agriculture, Regions and Tourism (BMLRT) has launched the project “Forest fires in the Alps: State of knowledge and future challenges” in cooperation with the University of Natural Resources and Life Sciences, Vienna (BOKU), and the members of Action Group 8.

 A panel on forest fires experts was established, followed by the design and implementation of a multi-lingual online survey.
-Scientists, authorities and members of action forces of all EUSALP member states (Austria, Germany, Slovenia, Italy, France and Liechtenstein) contributed to the survey.
-Based on the results of the survey the processes, legal bases and major challenges in forest fire prevention, suppression and post-fire management in the Alpine region were identified.
-In June 2019 a forest fire workshop was held in Vienna in order to identify success stories on fire management and discuss the major elements of this white paper focusing on integrated fire management.
-The participants and the outcomes of the workshop can be found in the appendix of this report.
+Scientists, authorities and members of action forces of all EUSALP member states (Austria, France, Germany, Italy, Liechtenstein, Slovenia and Switzerland) contributed to the survey.
+Based on the results of the survey, the processes, legal bases and major challenges in forest fire prevention, suppression and post-fire management in the Alpine region were identified.
+In June 2019, a forest fire workshop was held in Vienna in order to identify success stories on fire management and to discuss the major elements of an integrated fire management for the Alpine region.